Home About Us Projects Events Publications Links Contact Us

 Dr Juergen Zimmerer is Reader in International History, founding director of the Sheffield Centre for the Study of Genocide and Mass Violence at Sheffield University (SCSG), co-editor of the Journal of Genocide Research, and a seminal founder of the International Network of Genocide Scholars (INOGS).
 His most recent and forthcoming works include, with Joachim Zeller ed., Völkermord in Deutsch-Südwestafrika.
 Der Kolonialkrieg in Namibia (1904-1908) und die Folgen [Berlin, 2003, English translation with Merlin Press, 2006] and Von Windhuk nach Auschwitz.
 Beiträge zum Verhältnis von Kolonialismus und Holocaust (Münster, 2006).
 Organiser: workshop 6.

 Dr. Damien Short is Senior Lecturer in human rights at the Institute of Commonwealth Studies, School of Advanced Study, University of London and Convener of the MA Understanding and Securing Human Rights.
 His work on indigenous peoples, reconciliation and ‘native title’ land rights includes; Reconciliation and Colonial Power: Indigenous Rights in Australia (Aldershot: Ashgate, 2008).
 He is currently working on a new monograph; Genocides?
 (Zed Books).
-Organiser: workshop 7.
+Organiser: workshops 3 and 7.

 *